 - Garlic also boosts the ability of the body to produce prostacyclins.
 These are lipid molecules that help to keep the air passages open and promote easy breathing in asthma patients.

 How to Use Garlic for Asthma Treatment?

 There are many ways of using garlic in either raw, oil or in capsule form.
-We have mentioned various methods with a detailed description.
+We have mentioned various methods to remedy asthma with a detailed description.

 Garlic contains a number of compounds that provide relief from the asthma symptoms.
 Here are a few ways to use garlic on its own.

 - Crush 5 to 6 garlic cloves with some water to form a smooth paste.

 - Extract the juice from this paste and take it 3 times a day.

 Note: Those who cannot stand the strong taste and flavor of garlic juice and can mix it with pomegranate juice.

 - Crush 3 to 4 cloves of garlic and add it to 2 cups of water.

 - Heat the water in a sauce pan and turn it off when the water reduces to 1 cup.